Store Models & Interiors

 Produce signage #1: Used only at Publix #1666.

-Produce signage #2: The most common version with larger text and only 1 square instead of 3.
+Produce signage #2: The most common version with larger text and only one square instead of three.

 Produce signage #3: An example of pre-built Evergreen signage.
 The letters are mounted directly on the sign.